PhD in Economics

 Modernization and efficiency projects are often presented as cost-saving initiatives.
 In practice, they are capital-allocation decisions.
 A technically reasonable project may still underperform if alternatives are compared too narrowly, implementation risks are ignored, or achieved results are not measured against the original economic logic.

-Sergey’s current writing explores how organizations can better evaluate project alternatives, avoid narrow payback logic, and improve the conversion of committed capital into measurable long-term value.
+Sergey's current writing explores energy-efficiency project selection, lifecycle capital-allocation losses, realized-value analysis, and the evidence and verification practices needed to improve the conversion of committed capital into measurable long-term value.

 Financial strategy and long-term decision-making.